Week of

 USE LEFTOVERS

-frozen.
-However, use frozen foods in a reasonable length of time
+while frozen.
+However, use frozen foods in a reasonable

 REHEATING